 Quantity: 2 available

 Paperback.
 Condition: new.
 Paperback.
 Adolescents face unique pressures and worries.
 Will they pass high school?
 Should they go to college?
 Will they find love?
 And what ways do they want to act in the world?
 The uncertainty surrounding the future can be overwhelming.
 Sadly, and all too often, if things don't go smoothly, adolescents will begin labeling themselves as losers, unpopular, unattractive, weird, or dumb.
 And, let's not forget the ubiquitous 'not good enough' story that often begins during these formative years.
 These labels are often carried forward throughout life.
 So what can you do, now, to help lighten this lifelong burden?
 The Thriving Adolescent offers teachers, counselors, and mental health professionals powerful techniques for working with adolescents.
 Based in proven- effective acceptance and commitment therapy (ACT), the skills and tips outlined in this book will help adolescents and teens manage difficult emotions, connect with their values, achieve mindfulness and vitality, and develop positive relationships with friends and family.
 The evidence based practices in this book focus on developing a strong sense of self, and will give adolescents the confidence they need to make that difficult transition into adulthood.
 Whether it's school, family, or friend related, adolescents experience a profound level of stress, and often they lack the psychological tools to deal with stress in productive ways.
 The skills we impart to them now will help set the stage for a happy, healthy adulthood.
 If you work with adolescents or teens, this is a must-have addition to your professional library.
 The past president of ACBS and VP of the ACT Children, Adolescents, and Families SIG present the first and only ACT practitioner's guide to working with teens.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781608828029